prahladyeri/prahladyeri.github.io/_posts/2015-02-04-farewell-wordpress-hello-jekyll.md

 While both Jekyll and WordPress serve the purpose of creating websites, they differ in several key areas, making Jekyll a better choice for specific use cases like simple blogs or static sites.

-1. **Speed and Performance**: WordPress relies heavily on server-side scripts (PHP) and database queries to dynamically generate pages, which can slow down site performance, especially if not optimized.
+1. **Speed and Performance**: WordPress relies heavily on server-side PHP scripts and database queries to dynamically generate pages, which can slow down site performance, especially if not optimized.
 On the other hand, Jekyll pre-generates static HTML pages, significantly reducing load times as there's no need to process requests or queries.
 Static sites also tend to perform better under heavy traffic since they're served directly from the server without any backend processing.

 2. **Security**: WordPress’s widespread usage makes it a common target for hackers, particularly due to vulnerabilities in plugins, themes, or unpatched core software.
 Jekyll, by contrast, is far less prone to security breaches because static sites don’t require a database or server-side processing, reducing potential attack vectors.
 With Jekyll, you don’t have to worry about plugin updates or securing a backend.